-16.11.1 The National Treasury may exempt from the application of this regulation any agreement or category of agreements that fall within the definition of "public-private partnership agreement", if these are of a nature or have a monetary value deemed not to warrant application of this regulation.
+16.11.1 The National Treasury may under certain terms and conditions and upon written application from an [exempt] institution, exempt that institution from the application of this regulation [from the application of this regulation] from any [agreement or category of agreements] commercial transaction that falls within the definition of "public-private partnership." [agreement", if these are of a nature or have a monetary value deemed not to warrant application of this regulation.]

-16.12.1 An agreement between an institution and a private party for the latter to perform an institutional function without accepting the significant risks is not a PPP agreement and must be dealt with as a borrowing transaction in terms of the appropriate legislation.
+16.12.1 An agreement between an institution and a private party for the latter to perform an institutional function without accepting the significant risks is not a PPP agreement and must be dealt with as a [borrowing] procurement transaction. [in terms of the appropriate legislation.]